-Please call or email one of Ohio State's Title IX coordinators to set up a meeting if you have a complaint involving sexual misconduct.
+Please call or email Ohio State's Office of Institutional Equity to set up a meeting if you have a complaint involving sexual misconduct.
 You can also call for general information.

-Please Note: Title IX coordinators are not a confidential source of support.
+Please Note: The Title IX coordinator and Office of Institutional Equity are not a confidential source of support.
 While they will address your complaint with sensitivity and will keep your information as private as possible, confidentiality cannot be guaranteed.
 For confidential resources, please contact a confidential counselor.

 Learn more about how reports of sexual misconduct are handled by reviewing the Sexual Misconduct Complaint Resolution Process.